thealexsada/thealexsada/README.md

 ## 👋 Hi, this is Alex

 I'm passionate about Computer Science.
-I love exploring emerging technologies, programming languages, and tools.
+I love exploring new technologies, programming languages, and tools.

 ### 👀 What I'm Interested In:
 - Exploring emerging tech: AI, IoT, cloud computing, and more.